-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 Fair value measurement

 If there is no quoted price in an active market, then the Group uses valuation techniques that maximise the use of relevant observable inputs and minimise the use of unobservable inputs.
 The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.